arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 The Nicla voice can be powered in four ways:

-1. Using a Micro USB cable.
+1. Using a Micro USB cable (not included).
-2. Using an external 5 V power supply connected to `VIN_BQ25120` pin.
-The recommended voltage is 5 V; the minimum voltage is 3.4 V and the maximum is 5.5 V.
+2. Using an external 5 V power supply connected to `VIN_BQ25120` pin, **the recommended power supply voltage is 5 V**.
-3. Using a 3.7 V Lithium Polymer battery connected to the board through the onboard battery connector; the manufacturer part number of the battery connector is BM03B-ACHSS and the recommended battery capacity for the Nicla Voice is 200 mAh.
+3. Using a 3.7 V Lithium Polymer (Li-Po) battery connected to the board through the onboard battery connector; the manufacturer part number of the battery connector is BM03B-ACHSS and the recommended battery capacity for the Nicla Voice is 200 mAh.
 A battery with an integrated NTC thermistor monitor is also recommended for thermal protection.
 4. Using the onboard ESLOV connector, which has a dedicated 5 V line; the manufacturer part number of the ESLOV connector is SM05B-SRSS.

 ### NDP Processor Firmware Update